I am interested in Poshmark as an online marketplace that borrows a lot of ideas from the social media space.

 - Topping the marketplace layer with a social media layer seems like a logical next step given the amount of preoccupation with social media by the creators and primary audience of such an app.
 I want to take a closer look at what aspects of “social” have been borrowed, and how.

 - I suspect that the combination of designing for addiction (a la Nir Eyal) with monetizable on-site social media type behaviors make for very high-order ethical concerns that challenge existing business models (Tristan Harris, Chamath Palihapitiya, Jaron Lanier).
-It seems like a cleaner integration of liking and sharing with user revenue.
+It seems like a tighter integration of liking and sharing to revenue generation for the user.

 - I am interested in the resulting interaction design patterns shaping these emergent platform models.